Courses

 We are in the process of making all cell ag course materials available for anyone to access here.
 If you would like to view a syllabus or lecture, please reach out and we are happy to share.

-Cellular Agriculture & Biofabricated Foods (Lecture Course, BME-173) – Catalyzed by the coronavirus pandemic, the lab course was adapted to a remote lecture-based course to cover technical and non-technical aspects of cellular agriculture technology, such as: the history of food biotechnology, fundamentals of cellular agriculture (cell biology, bioprocess scale-up and scaffolding system design), consumer research, conventional meat science and novel food regulatory frameworks.
+Cellular Agriculture & Biofabricated Foods (Lecture Course, BME-173/NUTR0253) – Catalyzed by the coronavirus pandemic, the lab course was adapted to a remote lecture-based course to cover technical and non-technical aspects of cellular agriculture technology, such as: the history of food biotechnology, fundamentals of cellular agriculture (cell biology, bioprocess scale-up and scaffolding system design), consumer research, conventional meat science and novel food regulatory frameworks.
 The class is now a permanent course in the Biomedical Engineering Department and will be taught each Fall semester.
 Together with the Lab Course, this will offer a year-long comprehensive introduction to the technical aspects of cellular agriculture, along with social, environmental, and regulatory considerations.

 Undergraduate students work in the lab during BME 174 course.